top of page

 pexels-njeromin-33305002.jpg

-Day 2: Oct 4th: Participants will receive nature-based teachings to help acclimate and commune with the natural environment and partake in experiential nature-based hikes and creative activities, in preparation for the setting of their individual intention that evening.
-These activities, particularly the intention setting, will guide, ground, and inform their Day Walk on the 5th.
+Day 1 (June 15): Arrival between 9:30 - 10:00AM.
+Participants will meet at the Tree House area of the Friends Wilderness Center and set up tents/hammocks, meet as a group to begin the ceremony, and begin to share and acclimate with the Land and each other.
+Participants will receive nature-based teachings to help acclimate and commune with the natural environment and partake in experiential nature-based hikes and creative activities, in preparation for the setting of their individual intention that evening.
+These activities, particularly the intention setting, will guide, ground, and inform their Day Walk.

-Program Guides
+Program Guide

 Bryan Bieniek, LGPC, MS, MAT is a Wilderness Rites of Passage guide and lead facilitator on this journey.
 He has been leading Vision Fasts and Day Walks since 2012 and believes strongly in the role of ceremony as a means to increase capacity for insight and healing.
 Read More >>